davidBorn/robofriendsReactApp/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 ### App Functionality
 Allows the user to filter through robots intantly using the name of the robot they wish to find.
-For now the app uses an array.
+App gets user information from an api and the state of the as the state of the app is changed, the children within the app are then shown.
 Future changes include utilizing an array and makin it work with redux.